 - it will use forward contracts only to acquire and dispose of actual commodities (or Swiss francs) within the Target Percentages, and not for any speculative purpose; - it will enter into forward contracts only through a regulated U.S. commodity exchange or dealers that are members of or affiliated with members of a regulated U.S. commodity exchange, or with the ten largest (in assets) U.S. banks or ten largest (in assets) Swiss commercial banks, excluding cantonal and savings banks, as determined by the Swiss National Bank; - its net assets plus its borrowings and the aggregate price of all commodity forward contracts it owns (measured by multiplying the number of units to which the contracts refer by the price per unit specified) will equal at least 300% of the aggregate price of all commodity forward contracts it owns and any borrowings.
 If the 300% requirement specified above is not being met at any time, the Permanent Portfolio will take the necessary steps to restore the 300% coverage within three business days.
-Sales of commodity forward contracts in order to comply with this 300% limitation may have an adverse impact on the Portfolio; - it will segregate, and maintain in a segregated account until the commodity forward purchase contract is closed out, cash or U.S. government securities equal in value to the purchase price required to be paid by the Portfolio due on the settlement date under the contract; - it will not invest (including the placing of additional margin deposits) more than twice the amount of the original margin deposit in any commodity forward contract; and - it will not invest in, or be contingently obligated in connection with, commodity contracts in an amount exceeding 10% of its assets.
+Sales of commodity forward contracts in order to comply with this 300% limitation may have an adverse impact on the Portfolio; - it will not invest (including the placing of additional margin deposits) more than twice the amount of the original margin deposit in any commodity forward contract; and - it will not invest in, or be contingently obligated in connection with, commodity contracts in an amount exceeding 10% of its assets.